AlloyTools/alloytools.github.io/alloy6.md

 # Alloy 6

 Alloy 6 is a new *major* version.
 It features new keywords and symbols that allow to specify and assess *behavioral* models natively (rather than by modeling traces explicitly as in previous versions).
 It also features new solving techniques as well as an upgraded Visualizer.
 A full reference for the language is available [here](https://alloytools.org/spec.html).
+Notice there are a few **syntactic changes** with respect to older versions of Alloy (see the bottom of this page).

 ![Alloy 6](image/alloy6.png)